AdobeDocs/analytics.en/help/components/dimensions/activity-map-page.md

 This dimension retrieves data from the [Context data variable](/help/implement/vars/page-vars/contextdata.md) `c.a.activitymap.page`.
 If your implementation uses [Activity Map](/help/analyze/activity-map/overview.md), this context data variable automatically collects data when links are clicked.

 For a given link that was clicked, this context variable collects the value in the [Page](page.md) dimension.
-Since Activity Map data is sent on the next hit after a link was clicked, the value in this dimension ends up being the previous page.
+Activity Map data is typically sent on the next hit after a link was clicked.
+This dimension allows you to determine the page value when the link was clicked, instead of the page value when data was sent.

 ## Dimension items